hklarner/pyboolnet/README.md

 ```bash
 pip install git+https://github.com/hklarner/PyBoolNet@2.2.9
 ```
-This will only work for realses past v2.2.8 (see [Issue #16](https://github.com/hklarner/PyBoolNet/issues/16)).
+This will only work for releases past v2.2.8 (see [Issue #16](https://github.com/hklarner/PyBoolNet/issues/16)).
 Instead download the relevant release from https://github.com/hklarner/PyBoolNet/releases and use pip to install.
 For example:

 ```
 sudo pip3 install PyBoolNet-2.2.5_linux64.tar.gz